Orleans Parish Medical Society Charter & By-Laws

 The Board of Directors shall perform such duties as are prescribed in Article IV, Section 2 of the Charter and should meet monthly but shall meet more often at the call of the President or at the request of any three (3) members of the Board of Directors to conduct and carry out said duties.
 It shall receive and act upon reports and recommendations of all committees.

 A majority of the Board of Directors shall constitute a quorum for the transaction of its business.

-Members of the Board of Directors missing three consecutive monthly meetings will be removed from his or her position.
-The Nominating Committee shall fill the vacancy if that of an officer in accordance with the nominating procedure set forth in Article X of these by‑laws, or in the case of a director, the President will fill the vacancy by appointment of a qualified member of the Council of Governors.
+Members of the Board of Directors missing three consecutive monthly meetings without cause or prior excuse, may be removed from his or her position as determined by the Board of Directors.
+The Nominating Committee shall fill the vacancy if that of an officer in accordance with the nominating procedure set forth in Article X of these by-laws, or in the case of a director, the President will fill the vacancy by appointment of a qualified member of the Council of Governors.

 Article IV - Council of Governors

 Section 1.
 Meetings - The Council of Governors shall meet annually or as called, or more often on the call of the President, or upon a written petition filed with the President and signed by ten (10) or more Governors.